The full legislation

 Renewing an EPC

 Once the property owner is satisfied that a property is suitably energy efficient, Homebuild can provide a new EPC – for any sized property – at a cost of £75.00 (no VAT).
-Just click on the ‘Order now‘ button below.
+Just click on the ‘Order now‘ link below.
 This is a discounted price, as we now have an accredited ‘Domestic Energy Assessor’ in-house, so we can keep the costs down.

 This new EPC will last for 10 years.